 How Safe is Hitchhiking in India?

 To those who keep asking me if it’s safe for a solo female traveller to hitchhike in a country like India, my answer remains the same.
-It’s safe and not.
+Yes and no. It’s safe and not.
 Because I can tell you numerous stories of harassment from women’s lives who have never travelled solo, or hitchhiked.
 It’s more important to associate safety with life than with travelling.
 Safety is a relative term, balancing on a lost meaning.
 Who is safe in this world?
 It’s all a matter of choice.
 The truck driver may have chosen not to harass me that day.
 I would have gotten out of the truck, feeling satisfied with my first hitchhiking on a truck in India, or with an elusive idea about the goodness of the Kumaoni people.
 My whole built-up idea would have changed.
 But that didn’t happen.
 I got out of the truck feeling shitty and violated.

 Would I stop hitchhiking in India?
 I hitchhiked in five minutes after the truck driver dropped me off in the middle of nowhere, harassed.
 Would I think ill of the Kumaoni people or the truck drivers?
 No, I know solo backpackers who have had great experiences hitchhiking in trucks in India, and bad experiences as well.
 So, get this.
 It’s one filthy individual doing one filthy deed.
 Forget these sets or subsets we create to simplify things for ourselves.